 Today, these stories have become a gold mine of information for both genealogists and readers interested in ethnography, immigration and history in the state of Oregon.
 Many of the biographies you will find at the Swedish Roots In Oregon (SRIO) Web site.
 They are an interesting and educational read.

-The immigration In a nation of immigrants, Oregonians’ relationship with immigrant newcomers was always ambivalent — just like across America.
+In a nation of immigrants, Oregonians’ relationship with immigrant newcomers was always ambivalent — just like across America.
 Many immigrants have thrived, but at times laws and prejudice limited rights or banned certain ethnicities altogether.
 Immigrants of Swedish origin did not in general face this problem.

 Swedish immigration to Oregon over the period 1880-1990 as shown by U.S. census, peaked in the 1910-30’s period, after which immigration gradually slowed.